Nector + LogicERP POS Integration

 What the Nector + LogicERP POS Integration Does

-The Nector + LogicERP POS integration connects Nector loyalty workflows with LogicERP POS so retail brands can support loyalty earning and redemption during offline purchases.
+The Nector + LogicERP POS integration connects Nector loyalty workflows with LogicERP POS so retail brands can support loyalty earning and redemption during offline purchases, helping merchants configure LogicERP POS inside Nector, create POS-specific redemption rules, set coin-to-discount logic, add maximum discount and minimum cart value rules, copy the generated POS username and password fields, whitelist required IP addresses, and refresh webhooks after configuration.

 How the Nector + LogicERP POS Integration Workflow Works